 Doing what I do has made such a big difference to me.
-I see the hospital once a month and they have commented on how much better I am, not only fitter but i had a high cholesterol and now my levels are normal.
-The consultant even said i have a spring in my step now, such as it is so doing something that is close to my heart has many advantages but it is a long uphill struggle in other ways
+I see the hospital once a month and they have commented on how much better I am, not only fitter but I had a high cholesterol and now my levels are normal.
+The consultant even said I have a spring in my step now, such as it is so doing something that is close to my heart has many advantages but it's a long uphill struggle in other ways

 Do you have any suggestions for any grants that can help me?